Array

 Sorting Algorithms 🧲

-2. Selection Sort: This algorithm works by iteratively selecting the smallest / largest element from the unsorted portion of the list and moving it to the sorted portion of the array.
+2. Selection Sort: This algorithm works by iteratively selecting the smallest/largest element from the unsorted portion of the list and moving it to the sorted portion of the array.

-3. Insertion sort: This sorting algorithm works by iteratively inserting each element of an unsorted array into its correct position in a sorted portion of the list.
+3. Insertion Sort: This sorting algorithm works by iteratively inserting each element of an unsorted array into its correct position in a sorted portion of the list.

-4. Merge sort: It is a sorting algorithm that follows the divide and conquer strategy.
+4. Merge Sort: It is a sorting algorithm that follows the divide and conquer strategy.
 It works by iteratively dividing the input array into smaller sub-arrays and sorting those sub-arrays, then merging them back together to obtain the sorted array.

 We'll learn how to implement these algorithms after we have understood what arrays are.